grafana/agent/docs/sources/flow/reference/components/loki.process.md

 ```

 {{% admonition type="note" %}}
-Due to a limitation of the upstream jmespath library, defining an expression
+Due to a limitation of the upstream jmespath library, any string that contains
-that contains a hyphen `-` needs to be wrapped in quotes so that it's not
+a hyphen `-` needs to be wrapped in quotes so that it's not considered a
-considered a numeric expression.
+numerical expression.

+Otherwise, you might get errors like:
+`Unexpected token at the end of the expression: tNumber`
 {{% /admonition %}}

 In this case, you can use one of two syntaxes to circumvent this issue: